DLV111/TheAnimalFarmAutomation/README.md

 ## Running the piggybank automation

 After you have done your configuration, you can now run the automation.
-If running from docker review the file ``docker-compose.piggybank.yml`` my recommendation is to copy thi file outside of the git repo, and update the volumes to point to the required files.
+If running from docker review the file ``docker-compose.piggybank.yml`` my recommendation is to copy this file outside of the git repo, and update the volumes to point to the required files.
 If you wish to build the docker files locally then uncomment the relevant section.

 When you are ready, run this.
 If you omit the ``-d``, you will see all your output on the screen.